Finding out your illness is terminal

 Some people become silent.
 They cannot believe what they are hearing and don’t know what to say or do.
 Some start to cry and feel as though they won’t be able to stop.
 Others may become very angry and scared.
 Some people feel numb and as though they have no emotions.
 These are all very common reactions.
 You might find that many questions come into your mind.
 Why me?
 Do I deserve this?
 Why can’t you find a treatment to help me?
 There must be something that will stop this cancer – can’t you just try anything?

 It is natural to feel desperate, upset, angry, or that you don’t believe the news.
 Be sure to give yourself the time and space to take in what is happening.
-If you need a shoulder to cry on, having someone you can talk to nearby can be a huge help.
-Most people will understand.
-They will just want to be there to help you in any way that you want them to.
-Of course, they may also be very upset and feel that they don’t know what to say.
+You may want to be on your own.
+Of you may need to spend time with your partner, family or friends to help you deal with the news.
+Of course they may also be very upset and feel that they don’t know what to say.
 Even if all you can do at first is get upset together, that can be a huge help.

 If you don’t feel like talking straight away, you don’t have to.
 Just let the people around you know that.
 As hard as it can be, try not to push your emotions aside completely.
 If you can manage it, it is better to express how you feel and allow your emotions to come to the surface – even if that is uncomfortable and hard to cope with.

 At times, you will probably feel shock, anger, and sadness.
-The sadness can be overwhelming and this is understandable.
+These emotions can feel overwhelming at times.
 This news will mean that you can’t plan your future in the way you had hoped.
 Dying may mean leaving behind a partner, children, and other important people in your life.
 You may wonder how they will cope and won't want to see them upset.

 These thoughts may be too painful to cope with at times.
 You might feel as if you are going mad.
 You may be unable to stop crying and worrying.
 All this is perfectly normal and understandable.